eiccodesign/regressiononly/README.md

 Classification:
 If you want to do classification between two different datasets, set `USE_CLASSIFICATION` to true.
 You can then set the particle type and paths of the datasets in the options.
 To not do classification set `USE_CLASSIFICATION` to false and set the paths to your dataset.
 Particle type:
-Currently there are two special particles: `sigma` and `lambda`.
+Currently there are two special particles: `sigma`, `lambda`, and `rho`.
 If the particle is set to one of these, a mask will be chosen to pick these particles.
 Otherwise, the default mask is applied which is `MCParticles.generatorStatus==1`.

 ### training.yaml
 The main parameters you'll want to adjust are `NUM_EPOCHS` and `RESULT_DIR_PATH`.
 The `RESULT_DIR_PATH` is where the model will be stored.
 On the UCR GPU, it is recommended to put the model in `/media/miguel/Elements_2024/AI_data/results_and_models/`.